 Note: Please register for the Annual Conference in order to attend this event.
 While it takes place on the same day as the Members Forum, you do not need to be a USJC member in order to attend.

 We will hold a special session on the power of Planned Giving on Friday, November 10 at the Annual Conference in Washington, DC.
 Learn from our fellow USJC Council Leaders who are experts in their fields, ranging from estate law to wealth management to insurance.
-Attendees will gain a better understanding of planned giving tools, resources and giving options including bequests, 401(k)/IRAs and donor advised funds.
+Attendees will gain a better understanding of planned giving tools, resources and giving options including bequests, 401(k)/IRAs and life insurance policies.
 The discussion will uncover the mysteries of legacy planning and leave you equipped to shape a legacy of your own.

 Joshua Morey, President of J.Morey Company, Inc.